-Holiday celebrations are back for winter 2021.
-Here’s a roundup of exciting limited-time-only events to make your Toronto vacation merry and bright!
+Get ready to celebrate the season—Toronto-style.
+Here’s a roundup of exciting limited-time-only events to make your vacation merry and bright!

-Magic is in the air, as many of last year’s paused winter festivities have returned for 2021.
-Some of Toronto’s favourite landmarks and attractions are going all out for the holiday season: here are eight festivals, markets, exhibits and events that will get you into the spirit.
+Magic is in the air, as the winter holidays are full steam ahead in 2022.
+Some of Toronto’s favourite landmarks and attractions are going all out this season: here are nine festivals, markets, exhibits and events to get you in the festive spirit.

 Toronto Zoo Holiday Marketplace

-We all go a little wild when it comes to winter festivities —and there’s nothing more wild than the Toronto Zoo (Canada’s largest)!
-In addition to seeing your fave animals, you’ll be able to browse (on select dates) the Toronto Zoo Holiday Marketplace, showcasing amazing artisans and producers.
-Don’t forget to explore the zoo’s 10 km (6 miles) of scenic trails, then cozy up in an indoor pavilion to check out the wildlife of the Americas, African Rainforest, Malayan Woods and Australasia. – Runs November 19 to December 23, 2021
+We all go a little wild when it comes to winter fun—and there’s nothing wilder than the Toronto Zoo (Canada’s largest)!
+Besides seeing your fave animals, you’ll be able to browse the Toronto Zoo Holiday Marketplace, a two-day showcase of 40+ amazing local artisans and producers.

 Holiday dining atop the CN Tower